SCLW/Circuitry-Based-Sound/readme.md

 # Disclaimer

-The authors accept no responsibility for any damages arising from or in connection with the use of the information provided on this website.
+The authors accept no responsibility for any damages arising from or in connection with the use of the information provided in this documentation.
 While we strive to ensure that all content is accurate and complete, unintended errors may occur.
 Users are encouraged to cross-check and verify the information before applying it.
 <br>
 <br>